|

 Later on I focused more on high resolution imaging using the STL-11000/STX-16803 with the cassegrain f/10 setup at 4

 m focal lenght.
-From time to time I use a firewire b/w webcam typically at f/20 for
+From time to time I used a firewire b/w webcam typically at f/20 for

 planets, Moon and Sun.
 In November 2005 I

-was invited to speak at the Advanced Imaging Conference in San Jose, California where I spoke on imaging with the
+have been invited to present a lecture at the Advanced Imaging Conference in San Jose, Californiawhere I focused on deep sky imaging with the

-STL-11000.
-It was a great experience because I met many famous
+STL-11000 and image processing techniques.
+It was a great experience to meet with many other famous

 APO refractor with field flattener to improve the resolution for my mobile